dhruv200010/automationtool/RAILWAY_DEPLOYMENT.md

 ### **Build Fails**
 - Check Railway logs for errors
 - Ensure all files are committed to GitHub
-- Verify `nixpacks.toml` syntax
+- Verify `railpack.toml` syntax
+- If "No start command found" error, Railway should auto-detect `app.py` or `main.py`

 ### **FFmpeg Not Found**
-- Railway should install FFmpeg automatically via nixpacks
+- Railway should install FFmpeg automatically via railpack
 - Check build logs for FFmpeg installation

 ### **Processing Timeout**